 Develop a concise and compelling sales pitch using content that highlights your product’s unique value proposition beyond just features.
 Prepare a storyline and use your presentation to support you rather than vice versa.
 Don’t forget to add an agenda!

 Be sure to always consider your prospect’s goals and use that as the backbone to tailor your sales materials.
 Also, consider the format of your materials and how they will be presented in a virtual environment.
+Leveraging tools like an AI presentation maker can help streamline the process, ensuring your presentations are both engaging and professional.
 Include case studies, visual representations, and social proofs to help drive prospect engagement throughout the presentation.

 Tailoring content is not the same as rewriting the entire presentation